Mosho967/BrewHaven-CafeApp/README.md

 - Feedback
 - Persistent data through Firebase

-It offers a smooth, organised UI and clear navigation through all customer features.git add README.md git commit -m "docs: add project overview README for coursework" git push origin main
+It offers a smooth, organised UI and clear navigation through all customer features.